-During 2022, there were nine meetings of our Board, seven meetings of our Audit Committee, two meetings of our Compensation Committee and two meetings of our Nominating and Governance Committee.
-During 2022, each of our directors, other than Anthony Welters, attended at least 75% of the total number of meetings of our Board and committees of our Board on which that director served.
+During 2023, there were eight meetings of our Board, seven meetings of our Audit Committee, three meetings of our Compensation Committee and three meetings of our Nominating and Governance Committee.
+During 2023, each of our directors attended at least 75% of the total number of meetings of our Board and committees of our Board on which that director served.
 Our Board encourages all directors to attend our annual meetings of shareholders.
-All of our directors attended our 2022 annual meeting of shareholders.
+All of our directors attended our 2023 annual meeting of shareholders.